Fraud DetectionPrivy

 • Granular Consent Collection: A good DPDP solution should support the collection of consent at multiple levels, ensuring that data principals have clear choices about which personal data they are willing to share and for what purposes.

 • Consent Lifecycle Management: Managing consent doesn’t stop at collection.
-An ideal solution should track and log the entire lifecycle of consent for each purpose —when it was given, revoked, updated, or re-consented.
-This is critical for auditing and regulatory compliance.
+An ideal solution will help data fiduciaries track and log the entire lifecycle of consent for each purpose- when it was given, revoked, updated, or re-consented.
+This is critical for auditing and regulatory compliance to ensure accountability.

 • Multilingual Support: In diverse countries like India, consent notices must be accessible in multiple languages.
 Supporting translations and transliterations ensures that individuals fully understand what they are consenting to, regardless of language barriers.